ArshiaClare/2143-OOP-Clare/assignments/A03/README.md

 - Attributes / Properties
   - an object's data items
-  - A class's attributezs are the data elements.
+  - A class's attributes are the data elements.

 - Class Variable
   - It has the same value across all objects of the class